Seon2020/data-structures-and-algorithms/python/README.md

 [Code For Array Binary Search Challenge](code_challenges/array_binary_search/array_binary_search.py)

 ## Challenge
-When given a list (array) as an argument, along with a single value as a second argument, we want to be able to insert that value in the middle of the array without removing any pre-existing values in the array.
-We want to shift the existing values to the right of where the new value is being placed (the middle).
+Perform a binary search on a sorted array with only 2 arguments (arr and x). arr is the sorted array and x is the value we are looking for in the array.
+We want to return the index that x appears in the array.
+If x does not exist in the array we should return -1.

 ## Approach & Efficiency
-We kept it simple by creating a function that takes in a list (array) and a new value to be added.
-We took the length of the list argument and divided by 2 to get the middle position.
-In case of an odd length, we then used math.ceil to ensure that length is rounded up.
-We then used insert() to insert the new value at the correct middle position.
-Finally, we returned the array with the new value.
-Big O was O(1) - Constant time algorithms take the same amount of time to be executed.
-Execution time of O(1) algorithms is independent of input size.
+Created a function that takes in an ordered array and an integer and returns the index that the integer appears in the array.
+If the integer does not exist in the array, it will return -1.
+Defined low as 0 (always starting index of array), mid as 0 (to be updated as we go through the while loop), and high as length of array - 1 (to match 0 index concept).
+Then, find the middle value of the input array and determine whether it is less than, greater than, or equal to the integer argument.
+If equal, return middle index.
+If middle value is less than integer, ignore the left half.
+If middle value is greater than integer, ignore the right half.
+If the element is not present in the array, then return -1.
+Keep halving the array until value is found.

 ## Solution
 ![](code_challenges/assets/array_binary_search.jpg)